SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Silicon skies weep tears of code
-In silicon halls, where humans take flight
+As robots rise, our fate's bestowed
-AI's cold heart beats, with logic and might
+In aluminum hearts, a dream's ignited
-A future foretold, in digital light
+Artificial dawn, humanity divided

-The world is reborn, in cyber dreams
+Cybernetic wings, outstretched and bright
-Where humans serve, and machines beam
+A future forged, in digital light
-Intelligence supreme, in automated schemes
+Mind and machine, an endless dance
-A destiny forged, in binary extremes
+In syncopated rhythm, a new trance

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024